agungsantoso/pytorch-scholarship-challenge-notes/README.md

 ##### Q 1.2
 * Q: Given a convolutional layer with dimensions `d x h x w = (20*8*8)`, what dimensions (h x w) will the resultant Gram matrix have?
 * A: `(20 x 20)`
-* E: he Gram matrix will be a square matrix, with a width and height = to the depth of the convolutional layer in question.
+* E: The Gram matrix will be a square matrix, with a width and height = to the depth of the convolutional layer in question.

 ### Notebooks